 We endeavor to maintain executive compensation policies and practices that align with sound governance standards.
-In fiscal 2024, we are increasing our focus on further aligning executive compensation with performance and adopting and implementing additional policies to better orient the interests of our executives with the interests of our stockholders.
+In fiscal 2024, we further aligned executive compensation with performance and adopted and implemented additional policies to better orient the interests of our executives with the interests of our stockholders.
 Listed below are highlights of our executive compensation policies and practices.

-What We Do What We Don't Do Maintain a compensation committee comprising only independent directors with relevant experience in executive compensation ✗ No highly leveraged incentive plans that encourage excessive risk taking Engage independent compensation advisors reporting directly to the compensation committee No excessive perquisites, health, or other benefits other than those available to our employees ✓ Market comparison of executive compensation against a relevant peer group ✗ No guaranteed bonuses or salary increases Conduct an annual review of executive compensation, talent competitiveness, and the companies comprising our peer group ✗ No backdating of stock options Conduct an annual risk assessment of executive and other employee compensation as part of our overall risk assessment program ✗ No hedging of company stock, or pledging of company stock Use equity for long-term incentives, including performance-based awards ✗ No "single trigger" change of control provisions for executives Increase usage of a pay-for-performance compensation model and, specifically, increase performance-based compensation as a percentage of total executive compensation to align interests with our stockholders No post-termination retirement, pension, or deferred compensation benefits Maintain clawback policy to recoup certain executive compensation in the event of an accounting restatement and stock ownership guidelines to further align the interests of our executive officers with the interests of stockholders ✗ No excise tax gross-ups
+What We Do What We Don't Do Maintain a compensation committee comprising only independent directors w relevant experience in executive compensation ith X No highly leveraged incentive plans that encourage excessive risk taking Engage independent compensation advisors reporting directly to the compens committee No excessive perquisites, health, or other benefits other than those available to our employees ✓ Market comparison of executive compensation against a relevant peer group ✗ No guaranteed bonuses or salary increases Conduct an annual review of executive compensation, talent competitiveness, companies comprising our peer group and the X No backdating of stock options Conduct an annual risk assessment of executive and other employee compens part of our overall risk assessment program x No hedging of company stock, or pledging of company stock ✓ Use equity for long-term incentives, including performance-based awards ✗ No "single trigger" change of control provisions for executives Usage of a pay-for-performance compensation model with significant weight performance-based compensation as a percentage of total executive compensa align interests with our stockholders · · · · · · · · · · · · · · · · · · · Maintain clawback policy to recoup certain executive compensation in the evaccounting restatement and stock ownership guidelines to further align the intour executive officers with the interests of stockholders ,, ,